-As of March 31, 2007, we had approximately 39 shareholders of record of our common stock and one holder of record of our warrants.
+As of July 31, 2007, we had approximately 60 shareholders of record of our common stock.

 UNAUDITED PRO FORMA CONDENSED CONSOLIDATED STATEMENT OF OPERATIONS

 The following unaudited pro forma condensed consolidated statement of operations was derived by applying pro forma adjustments to Great Lakes' consolidated financial statements included elsewhere in this registration statement.
 The unaudited pro forma condensed consolidated statement of operations gives effect to the Aldabra Merger as if it had occurred at the beginning of the period (January 1, 2006).